DamPhuQuy/How-the-web-works/Flow.md

 - The server sends back an HTTP response with status codes, headers, and content (HTML, CSS, JSON, images…).

-- his data travels through the same TCP/TLS connection to the browser.
+- This data travels through the same TCP/TLS connection to the browser.

 **7. Browser Rendering (Client-side)**